puppetlabs/puppet-docs/source/puppet/5.0/bgtm.md

 Ensure that the module works in a variety of conditions, and that the options and parameters of your module work together to an appropriate end result.

 We recommend several testing frameworks available to help you write unit and acceptance tests.
+Some of these tools are already included in the Puppet Development Kit (PDK; see the [PDK][pdk] documentation for details.

 {:.concept}
 ### rspec-puppet